pradyuprasad/linksbot/roadmap.md

 2. ~~write general get function. user should input a tag and get all links associated with that tag (with THEIR username!!)~~
 3. write random function? to be deicded
-4. write remove function? remove a link and all associated link_tags with that link
+4. ~~write remove function? remove a link and all associated link_tags with that link ~~

 Suggestions
 1. Split by website (command to get all reddit links, khan academy links)
 2. Automatic tagging
-3.
+3. PDF search???